Minor campaigns of 1815: Planning

-According to the general plan of operations projected by Prince Schwarzenberg, this army was to cross the Rhine in two columns.
-The right column, consisting of the III Corps, under Field Marshal the Crown Prince of Württemberg; and of the IV Corps, of the Bavarian Army, under Field Marshal Prince von Wrede, was to cross the Rhine between Germersheim and Mannheim.
-The Left Column, consisting of the I Corps, under the Master General of the Ordnance, Count Colloredo, and of the II Corps, under General Prince Hohenzollern-Hechingen together with the Austrian Reserve Corps; the whole being commanded by General Archduke Ferdinand, was to cross the Rhine between Basel and Rheinfelden.
-The column formed by the right wing was to be supported by the Imperial Russian Army, under Field Marshal Count Barclay de Tolly, which was expected to be collected at Kaiserslautern by 1 July.
-The object of the operations, in the first instance, was the concentration of the Army of the Upper Rhine and the Russian Army at Nancy.
+According to the general plan of operations devised by Prince Schwarzenberg, this army was to cross the Rhine in two columns.
+The right column—consisting of the III Corps, under Field Marshal the Crown Prince of Württemberg, and the IV Corps of the Bavarian Army, under Field Marshal Prince von Wrede—was to cross the Rhine between Germersheim and Mannheim.
+The left column—consisting of the I Corps under the Master General of the Ordnance, Count Colloredo, and the II Corps under General Prince Hohenzollern-Hechingen, together with the Austrian Reserve Corps, the whole being commanded by General Archduke Ferdinand—was to cross the Rhine between Basel and Rheinfelden.
+The column formed by the right wing was to be supported by the Imperial Russian Army under Field Marshal Count Barclay de Tolly, which was expected to assemble at Kaiserslautern by 1 July.
+The initial objective of the operations was the concentration of the Army of the Upper Rhine and the Russian Army at Nancy.

 Start of the campaign

-As soon as Prince Schwarzenberg was made acquainted with the commencement of hostilities in what is now Belgium, he gave his orders for the advance of his Army.
-The IV (Bavarian) Corps was directed immediately to cross the Sarre: and, by turning through the Vosges Mountains, to cut off the French V Corps under General Rapp, collected in the environs of Strasbourg, from its base of operations; and to intercept its communications with the interior of France.
+As soon as Prince Schwarzenberg was informed of the commencement of hostilities in Belgium, he ordered the advance of his army.
+The IV (Bavarian) Corps was directed to cross the Sarre immediately and, by turning through the Vosges Mountains, to cut off the French V Corps under General Rapp—collected in the environs of Strasbourg—from its base of operations and intercept its communications with the interior of France.

-A Russian Corps, under General Count Lambert, forming the advanced guard of the army of Count Barclay de Tolly, was attached to the IV (Bavarian) Corps of Prince Wrede; who was to employ it principally in keeping up the communication with the North German Corps under Prussian General von Hacke.
+A Russian Corps under General Count Lambert, forming the advanced guard of the army of Count Barclay de Tolly, was attached to the IV (Bavarian) Corps of Prince Wrede; he was to employ it principally in maintaining communication with the North German Corps under Prussian General von Hake.